When Children's Nicknames Become Bullying

 - Can lead to depression.
 Children feel bad, stop wanting to do things, lose interest in everything they liked, trust no one, can stop eating or, on the contrary, binge eat, and don’t want to go out on the street.

-- Phobias can appear..
+- A phobia appears.
 Phobia to leave home, go to school; excessive fear of almost everything.

 - Trouble sleeping.
 Nightmares, night terrors, insomnia, etc.